Shawky0-0/ZapFind/README.md

 ## 1. Introduction

 ZapFind is a versatile security scanning tool designed for ethical hackers and cybersecurity professionals.
 It integrates powerful scanning utilities such as Nmap and Nikto, enabling efficient detection of vulnerabilities and open ports in target systems.
-This manual adheres to IEEE standards for documentation.

 ---